nhsconnect/Digital-Child-Health/Generation/Profile.AccidentsAndInjuries/DCH-Bundle-1.md

-This 'DCH-Bundle-1' Bundle resource profile is used as a container to collect a combination of the following resources, as ordered below, to fulfill the information requirements of a Child Health Event for accidents and injuries:
+This 'DCH-Bundle-1' Bundle resource profile is used as a container to collect a combination of the following resources, as ordered below, to capture accidents and injuries:

 - [DCH-MessageHeader-1]
 - [CareConnect-Organization-1]